 Miso in the Modern Day

-Although the history of miso spans over 1,300 years, its production in Japan has greatly decreased by 40% over the last 50 years.
+Although the history of miso spans over 1,300 years, its production in Japan has dramatically decreased by 40% over the last 50 years.
 To compare, the annual consumption of miso per household in 1970 was 15kg, whereas just 7.2kg in 2008.

 Urbanization, economic growth, the westernization of the Japanese diet, and the entry of more women in the workplace prioritized convenience over laborious home-cooked meals.
 Yet interestingly, miso is going through a new phase, both within Japan and abroad.